 Lord Of The Rings

-There are some that might groan at the idea of watching a small man travel across country with his friends, a wizard, an elf, a king, a dwarf and Sean Bean, all for the simple aim of tossing a ring into what is essentially a volcano.
+Some might groan at the idea of watching a small man travel across the country with his friends, a wizard, an elf, a king, a dwarf, and Sean Bean, all for the simple aim of tossing a ring into what is essentially a volcano.
 However, this series of films is greatly treasured by many.
 A particular draw of it is its ability to transport you to another realm of fantasy and magic.
-The music of Howard Shore brings to life Middle Earth and the characteristics of The Shire, Rivendell and Isengard.
+The music of Howard Shore brings to life Middle Earth and the characteristics of The Shire, Rivendell, and Isengard.
 Additionally, his use of thematic material and melodic motifs for characters helps to create a closeness, similar to that felt when reading the books.